Notion vs ClickUp for Virtual Assistants: The Complete Comparison Guide (2026)

 The AI cost comparison for solo VAs:

-ClickUp $14/month (Plus + Brain): Full task management, 250 automations/month, time tracking, custom fields, ClickUp Brain for task summaries and content generation, Connected Search across workspace.
+ClickUp $16/month (Unlimited + Brain): Full task management, 1,000 automations/month, time tracking, custom fields, ClickUp Brain for task summaries and content generation, Connected Search across workspace and connected tools.

-Notion $15/month (Business): Full documentation features, advanced database functionality, Notion AI for writing and summaries, Ask Notion workspace Q&A, AI Autofill in databases, advanced analytics, SAML SSO.
+Notion $20/month (Business): Full documentation features, advanced database functionality, Notion Agent, Ask Notion workspace Q&A, AI Meeting Notes, AI Autofill in databases, Enterprise Search, and advanced analytics.

 The Free plan reality for VAs:

-ClickUp Free is more generous for task management: unlimited tasks, unlimited members, and basic automations make it viable for a solo VA managing one or two clients.
+ClickUp Free is more generous for task management: unlimited tasks, unlimited members, 100 automation executions/month, and 5 Spaces make it viable for a solo VA managing one or two clients.
 The 5 Space limit becomes a constraint as the client roster grows.

-Notion Free is more generous for solo documentation use: unlimited pages and blocks for a single user, with no AI features.
-The collaboration limit (10 guests) is sufficient for most solo VAs.
+Notion Free is more generous for solo documentation use: unlimited pages and blocks for a single user.
+Notion AI is available only as a trial on Free and Plus, the full feature set requires Business.

 Recommendation by budget:

-$7-15/month: ClickUp Plus + Brain ($14/mo) if the primary need is task management and automation.
-Notion Business ($15/mo) if the primary need is AI-enhanced documentation and knowledge management.
+- $12–20/month: ClickUp Unlimited + Brain ($16/mo) if the primary need is task management and automation.
+Notion Business ($20/mo) if the primary need is AI-enhanced documentation and knowledge management.

 4. Notion vs ClickUp for the Five Highest-Frequency VA Tasks